 Having effective operational service delivery mechanisms is another essential element of providing a cost-effective highway maintenance service.
 Authorities will be required to demonstrate the benefits of regular service and targeted LEAN reviews, of working in collaboration either through the supply chain or with adjoining authorities and of adopting good practice in procuring external highway maintenance services.

-Our completed Incentive Fund self-assessment questionnaire is attached.
+Our completed incentive fund self-assessment questionnaire is attached to this page.